 - Medication Issues

-Contact the Reinartz Law Firm today.
+Contact The Reinartz Law Firm Today.

 Do not delay in contacting an experienced lawyer to seek help with a medical malpractice claim.
-We work on a contingency basis, which means we will review your case at no cost to you and we only get paid when we win compensation for you.
+We work on a contingency basis, which means we will review your case at no cost to you and we only get paid when we obtain compensation for you.
 The window to file a medical malpractice lawsuit is a short one, considering the statute of limitations and the time it takes to obtain medical records and research your case.